Take a Bow (TV series)

-Take a Bow is a British children's television series that was shown regularly on the CBeebies channel in the United Kingdom.
+Take a Bow is a British children's television series created by Elen Rhys, that was shown regularly on the CBeebies channel in the United Kingdom.
 The series features children performing in at a landmark in their area.
 The performances are shot in the style of a pop video.
 The performances vary from a singer on the London Eye, to organ playing in Blackpool Tower, from break dancing to playing in a jazz band.

-There are twenty five programme in the first series, and there was a second series too.
 Take a Bow originally began airing on 19 February 2007.